-Trégua is an unprecedented album for Viola and Philharmonic Band.
+Trégua is an unprecedented album for Viola and Philharmonic Band, composed, orchestrated and performed by José Valente (viola), with Henrique Portovedo (conductor) and the Philharmonic Orchestra Gafanhense (philharmonic band).
 This project was awarded with the DGArtes funding for new creations and with the GDA’s funding for phonographic edition.
 And it is supported by: Orquestra Filarmónica Gafanhense, 23 Milhas, Antena 2, jazz.pt magazine and Comunidade Cultura e Arte.

 Henrique Portovedo: Conductor.